 Legal Document Assistant, LDA is a paralegal who registers at the county recorder’s office, as an LDA, and files a bond.
 A Legal Document Assistant can be contracted by the general public and consumers to prepare legal documents at the client’s direction.
 An LDA has special training and certifications, such as graduating from an ABA Approved Legal Assisting Program.
 They are also required to maintain continuing education credits.

 Legal Document Assistants are professionals that are legally able to prepare legal documents at the client’s direction.
 An LDA is able to prepare legal documents without the direct supervision of an attorney, unlike a Paralegal.
 However, neither an LDA or a Paralegal are attorneys and cannot represent you in court.

-All pricing is for an uncontested divorce.
+LDA PRO prepares, files, and serves all documents for an uncontested divorce.
 If the case becomes contested you can either represent yourself in court or hire an attorney.
+If the judge requires a hearing for your case to be settled there are additional fees to set the case for settlement conference and / or mediation..
 You may also utilize our cooperating attorney referral network.
 The Mandatory Superior Court fees are not included in the prices below.
 The Superior Court will charge upon filing, unless you qualify for a fee waiver.